FAQ

 Q: Do you deliver shares?

-A: No, we don’t have the capability to make deliveries and our members find that seeing each other at the weekly distribution builds community.
+A: No, we don’t have the capability to make deliveries.

 Q: Do I have to be a member to participate in the CSA?